Jemoka/blag/content/posts/KBhmeeting_8_1.md

 #### Part 4: Impact: look, editing is easier without dropout (no data yet) {#part-4-impact-look-editing-is-easier-without-dropout--no-data-yet}

+-   consistency (this is weak, hence theory maybe helpful, or we can skip)
 -   MEND (just worked yay!)
 -   Finetune (echo to squad)
 -   LoRA